 After three to six months of not smoking

-After three months of not smoking, you’ve saved almost $2,500.
-This is enough for a new computer or a TV.
-After six months, you’ve got over $4,900 to spend.
-You could take your family for a holiday in Queensland or buy a return ticket to London for yourself and your partner.
+After three months of not smoking, you’ve saved $3,300.
+You could take your family for a holiday in Queensland.
+After six months, you’ve got nearly $6,600 to spend.
+Explore Europe with a return ticket to London for yourself and your partner.

 The health benefits of not smoking for three to six months include:

 - the small hair-like structures that clean your lungs, called cilia, are working better